 '''

-mutex_free()

-void mutex free(mutex m);
+void mutex_free(mutex m);

 '''

 This function causes the calling thread to free the supplied mutex.
 Any operating system resources associated with the mutex are freed.
 The mutex is destroyed and cannot be reused.

 mutex_free() assumes that the mutex is owned by the calling thread.